Spring is finally here and this article by Wyevale Garden Centre is an excellent guide to growing early vegetables in containers…

 Radishes are known for their speedy growth and hardiness as a cool-weather crop.
 After planting, you can expect to harvest your radishes in around three weeks with the right conditions and care.

 If you have children, radishes are a great crop to get them interested in growing their own vegetables, as they are quick and easy to plant and harvest.
 They are also popular among impatient adults too.

 There are a number of pea varieties that thrive in container gardens, such as Mangetout ‘Sweet Horizon’, Pea ‘Avola’ and Pea ‘Bingo’, among many others.
 It will take around 45–50 days until they are ready for harvest, and grow as either vines or bushes depending on the variety.

 Peas will need a container that is at least 12 inches across, with holes in the bottom for good drainage.
 They plant quite shallow, so bury them about 1 inch below the surface, with 2 inches between each seed.
 For watering, keep the soil moist, but be careful not to drench as it can be detrimental to growth.
-Take a look at Wyevale Garden Centre’s advice article about growing peas.
+Take a look at The Container Garderners book.
 It provides information on how to plant them, as well as caring tips, harvesting, and storing your harvest.

 There are many cool-weather vegetables that you can plant in your container garden, but the four we have listed here are some of the most adaptable and quickest growing around.
 Buy your seeds in advance this spring, and get sowing.